wilsonliaows/docs/connectors/mssql/select.md

 This input field determines the maximum number of rows to return.
 The default limit is 100 and capped at a maximum of 1000 rows for a single **Select rows** action.

 ### Offset
 This input field gives you the option to fetch only a page of results from the entire results set.
 For example, to skip the first 100 rows of the selected results set, input `100` to this field.
-Default is `0`.
+The default is `0`.